imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/whisper.md

 ## Code

+- We will go through two ways to use Whisper model.
   - Authors have released a Python package called `whisper` [1] that makes using the pretrained models as easy as writing 3 lines of code.
+  - OpenAI recently released the API for Whisper model [2] While it a paid service (~$0.36 for 1 hour of audio transcription), they take care of constantly improving the model and hosting complexities.

 ### Python Package Inference